-At a digital PR agency, the duties typically include operating Facebook pages, sending tweets, managing online communities, and conversing with companies and consumers via social media.
-If you're interviewing at one of these agencies (or for a digital PR job), be ready to answer questions about your experience with SEO, content creation, channels, audience interaction, and social media crisis management.
+At a digital PR agency, the duties typically include operating social media channels, sending tweets, managing online communities, and conversing with companies and consumers via social media.

 If you are interviewing to do public relations work for a company, your interviewer might focus on trying to understand how you will craft and execute an effective public relations strategy.

-Tips for responding: Give an honest response about what appeals to you about the position.
+What They Want to Know: This question gauges your enthusiasm for your career field.
+Give an honest response about what appeals to you about the position.
 The best answers will connect your passion for PR with the company's mission.
 Avoid answers focused on yourself (e.g., "I love going to client events and drinking cocktails for free.").

-Tips for responding: This question is an opportunity for you to make your case for yourself as a candidate.
+What They Want to Know: This question is an opportunity for you to make your case for yourself as a candidate.
 You can talk about your qualities (hard worker, skilled communicator), but try to provide evidence of how you've been an asset in previous positions.
-For instance, you could say, "I'm a skilled communicator and passionate about helping my clients get a positive media reception.
-In my position at ABC agency, I was able to increase [client name's] mentions in the press 30% from one quarter to the next."
-See more tips for responding to "why should we hire you?
+See more tips for responding to, "Why should we hire you?”

 Questions About Public Relations